timcharper/enelson.github.io/Behavior-Parameterization.md

 }
 ```

 The filter method is great, except for the fact that it is completely inflexible.
-What if you wanted to filter out dogs that were of a certain weight?
+What if you wanted to filter out dogs that were below a certain weight?
 Write another method with like this:

 ```
-public List<Animal> filter(int weight);
+public List<Animal> filter(int weight) {
+    List<Animal> results = new ArrayList<>();
+    for(Animal animal : animals) {
+        if(animal.getType() == DOG && animal.getWeight < weight )
+            results.add(animal);
+    }
+    return results;
+}
 ```

+But what if someone wanted to filter if the weight was `>=` than the weight, not less than?
 And then later, what if someone wanted to filter out dogs of a certain weight *AND* a certain color?
 You see where this is going.
 The combinations can become unwieldy and you can't resort to writing a new method each time you need more options.

 Plus, what if we want to filter out animals of type 'Cat'?
 What will we do?
 Write a new method called `filterCats`?
 And then write more methods for cat filters with many filtering options?